Semi-local string comparison: algorithmic techniques and applications

 When dealing with pairs of numbers, we will often use geometric language and call them \emph{points}.
-We will write

-We will call these strict partial orders \emph{$\ll$-} and \emph{$\lessgtr$-dominance}.
-When visualising points, we will use the matrix indexing convention: the first coordinate in a pair increases downwards, and the second coordinate rightwards.
-Hence, the visual convention of the dominated point lying ``below and to the left'' of the dominating point, which is standard in computational geometry, corresponds in this work to $\lessgtr$-dominance.
+We define two natural strict partial orders on points, called \emph{$\ll$-} and \emph{$\gtrless$-dominance}:

+When visualising points, we will deviate from the standard Cartesian convention on the direction of the coordinate axes.
+We will use instead the matrix indexing convention: the first coordinate in a pair increases downwards, and the second coordinate rightwards.
+Hence, \emph{$\ll$-} and $\gtrless$-dominance correspond respectively to the ``above-left'' and ``below-left'' partial orders.
+The latter order corresponds visually to the standard definition of dominance in computational geometry.

+We also define the natural \emph{lexicographic order} on points: point $(i_0,j_0)$ precedes point $(i_1,j_1)$ in this order, if either $i_0 < i_1$, or $i_0 = i_1$ and $j_0 < j_1$.
+The lexicographic order is a strict total order, compatible with the partial $\ll$-dominance order.

-We use standard terminology for geometric dominance and other partial orders.
-In particular, a set of elements forms a \emph{chain}, if they are pairwise comparable, and an \emph{antichain}, if they pairwise incomparable.
-Note that a $\ll$-chain is a $\lessgtr$-antichain, and vice versa.
+We use standard terminology for special elements and subsets in partial orders.
+In particular, a set of elements form a \emph{chain}, if they are pairwise comparable, and an \emph{antichain}, if they pairwise incomparable.
+Note that a $\ll$-chain is a $\gtrless$-antichain, and vice versa.
 An element in a partially ordered set is \emph{minimal} (respectively, \emph{maximal}), if, in terms of the partial order, it does not dominate (respectively, is not dominated by) any other element in the set.
 All minimal (respectively, maximal) elements in a partially ordered set form an antichain.

-A function of an integer argument will be called \emph{unit-monotone increasing} (respectively, \emph{decreasing}), if in every successive pair of values, the difference between the successor and the predecessor is either $0$ or $1$ (respectively, $0$ or $-1$).
+A function of an integer argument will be called \emph{unit-monotone increasing} (respectively, \emph{decreasing}), if for every successive pair of values, the difference between the successor and the predecessor is either $0$ or $1$ (respectively, $0$ or $-1$).

-We will make extensive use of vectors and matrices with integer (occasionally, rational or real) elements, and with integer or odd half-integer indices.
+We will make extensive use of vectors and matrices with integer (occasionally, also rational or real) elements, and with integer or half-integer indices \footnote{When integers and half-integers are used as matrix indices, it is convenient to imagine that the matrices are written on squared paper.
+The entries of an integer-indexed matrix are at integer points of line intersections; the entries of a half-integer-indexed matrix are at half-integer points within the squares.}.
 We regard a vector or matrix as a one- (respectively, two-) argument function, so we can speak e.g.\ about unit-monotone increasing matrices.